 - In an Arthur episode, Grandma Thora acknowledges that she only has over-the-air antenna television at her house, but tells Arthur that there's always public television — a remark that elicits a somewhat negative response.
 Also a bit of Biting-the-Hand Humor, as it's a PBS program.

 - The Simpsons

 - In "Homer Badman", Homer resorts to using public access TV to issue a rebuttal of his sexual harassment allegations without it being manipulated.
 The man in charge of the station immediately says that their lines were ringing ... with just two calls.
 One is a wrong number and the other is a salesman, implying that very few people were watching.
-One of them was Groundskeeper Willie, who, luckily, had an alternate angle of the alleged incident that clarified what had actually happened.
+One of the viewers was Groundskeeper Willie: luckily, he had footage showing an alternate angle of the incident which clarified what had actually happened.

 - In "'Round Springfield", Lisa has the local radio station KJAZZ play a tribute to Bleeding Gums Murphy after his death so that Springfield could appreciate his music.
 However, it's revealed that the station has a very short range, and that Hans Moleman was its morning host;